RomanScripts/HustlerChronos/README.md

-To use standalone compiled version go to releases, download all files and start HustlerChronos.exe.
+To download ready to use (compiled) version, go to releases, download all files and start HustlerChronos.exe.

 If you want to use non-compiled version:
-1. Just install Autohotkey v2
+1. Install Autohotkey v2
 2. Install Python
 3. Install python modules: pygame, screeninfo.

 And thats should be it.

 Support project and developer:
 DONATE